-I was born in Logan and reared in a large family in North Ogden, Utah.
-Following my parents’ example, I got involved in politics early, working on local campaigns as a teenager.
+I was born in Logan and raised by politically engaged parents in North Ogden.
 I studied English and Political Science at BYU.
-After serving a mission in Guatemala and graduating, summa cum laude, I worked with Senator Orrin Hatch for two years in Washington, D.C.
-I subsequently earned an M.A. in Political Science and a Ph.D. in Organizational Behavior and Human Resources, both from UCLA.
-My dissertation research focused on conflict management in global, virtual teams, which permitted me to study more and less effective ways of handling conflict in complex situations.
-While completing my graduate work, I taught as adjunct faculty at Pepperdine University.
+After graduating, summa cum laude, and serving a mission in Guatemala, I worked with Senator Hatch for two years in Washington, D.C., responding to constituent concerns.
+I then earned an M.A. in Political Science and a Ph.D. in Organizational Behavior at UCLA.
+My dissertation research focused on conflict management in global virtual teams, where I studied more effective ways of handling conflict in complex situations.

-My husband and I moved to Fruit Heights fifteen years ago.
-We have three children, ranging in age from thirteen to eighteen.
-In addition to managing things at home during these child-rearing years, I’ve been active in our community, schools, and church.
+My husband and I moved to Fruit Heights sixteen years ago.
+We have three children, all now teenagers.
+In addition to managing things at home while the kids were young, I’ve been active in our community, schools, and church.
+This combination of political, academic, and regular-life experience means I can hold my own in the legislature, while representing the everyday perspectives of citizens in our community.